-Mr. Wolfe is a winner of the Harold R. Hunt Memorial Scholarship Competition, a scholarship recipient from the Aaron Copland School of Music Organ Fund, an Executive Board member of the American Guild of Organists Brooklyn Chapter, and a member of the Association of Lutheran Church Musicians.
-He is a native of Gettysburg, Pennsylvania and an Honors graduate of Gettysburg Area High School and Vassar College.
-He studied organ performance and music theory with David Erickson and Dexter Weikel in Gettysburg, and he has continued to study with Merrelyn Gallagher, at Vassar; Jan Steyer, at New York University in the Czech Republic; and Dr. Gail Archer.
-He is currently a candidate for the Masters’ Degree in Organ Performance at the Aaron Copland School of Music, Queens College, under the tutelage of Professor Walter Klauss.
+Mr. Wolfe is a winner of the Maynard Walker Organ Award from the Aaron Copland School of Music, Queens College and a winner of scholarships from the Queens, Nassau and York chapters of the American Guild of Organists.
+He is an Executive Board member of the Brooklyn Chapter of the American Guild of Organists, a member of the Queens College Baroque Ensemble, and an accompanist for the Queens College Vocal Ensemble.
+A native of Gettysburg, Pennsylvania, he is an Honors graduate of Gettysburg Area High School and Vassar College.
+He studied organ performance and music theory with David Erickson and Dexter Weikel in Gettysburg, and has continued to study with Merrelyn Gallagher, at Vassar; Jan Steyer, at New York University in the Czech Republic; and Gail Archer.
+He is currently a candidate for the Master’s Degree in Organ Performance at the Aaron Copland School of Music, Queens College, under the tutelage of Professor Walter Klauss.
 He lives in Sunnyside, Queens.